Customerly/Android-SDK/README.md

 </manifest>
 ```
 `ACCESS_NETWORK_STATE` is used to verify if an internet connection is available
-`INTERNET` is used to perform http requests
+`INTERNET` is used to perform https requests
 `READ_EXTERNAL_STORAGE` is used to upload file attachments
 `WRITE_EXTERNAL_STORAGE` is used to save file attachments

 ## Proguard

-The library needs the following two rules to work with proguard enabled
+The library needs the following three rules to work with proguard enabled
 ```
 -dontwarn java.lang.invoke.*
 -dontwarn okio.**